wolfscott/heroku-vuecli-buildpack-notes/README.md

 Let’s start with the build pack.
 Log into Heroku and navigate to your Dyno configuration.

 * Remove the “Heroku-buildpack-static” build pack
-* Add the “**heroku-community/nginx**"  (after adding this line, Heroku expands it to look like this: "https://buildpack-registry.s3.amazonaws.com/buildpacks/heroku-community/nginx.tgz“)
+* Add the “**heroku-community/nginx**"  (after adding this line, Heroku expands it to look like this: "https://buildpack-registry.s3.amazonaws.com/buildpacks/heroku-community/nginx.tgz“) I put it on its own line for easy copy.
+  * **heroku-community/nginx**

 If you are unsure how to do this, [x] the old one, and select Add Buildpack button, and paste in the new item above.